adosar/intro2ml/README.md

 * 🐍 Become familiar with basic Python programming.
 * 🧪 Build a simple machine learning model for predicting gas adsorption in Metal–Organic Frameworks (MOFs).
-* 🖼️ Train a basic neural network for image classification.
+* 🖼️ Use a neural network for image classification.

 ---